natelewis/whalewatch/feed/README.md

 ## Data Recovery

 The system is designed to be resilient:
-- Sync states are tracked for each ticker
-- Backfill operations can resume from the last known position
 - WebSocket connections automatically reconnect on failure
 - No data gaps occur during restarts
+- Option trade data files are processed incrementally

 ## License